String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Self-gravitating strings

 From our numerical analysis, we have obtained

-For $d=4$ the scaling argument breaks down since the value of $G_N M$ is itself invariant under rescalings, which is a consequence of the scale invariance of the Newtonian interaction in this dimension.
-Then, all the string balls have the same mass regardless of their size and temperature, and we have found it to be
+For $d=4$ the scaling argument breaks down since the value of $G_N M$ is itself invariant under rescalings, which is a consequence of the scale invariance of the Newtonian system in this dimension.
+Then, all the string balls have the same mass (in string units) regardless of their size and temperature, and we have found it to be

-As a result, we cannot obtain the self-gravitational corrections to the free string entropy within the approximations of the HP model.
+As a result, we cannot obtain the self-gravitational corrections to the free-string entropy within the approximations of the HP model.
 Nevertheless, string balls of different sizes have different temperatures: $\Delta_\beta$ scales linearly with the amplitude of the ball, and our numerical solution gives the proportionality factor,

-This scaling is the reason why we can meaningfully refer to these solutions as HP balls and not black holes, even though $G_N M >1$ suggests that the ball must be within its Schwarzschild radius: We can always scale the ball up to a size larger than the black hole radius by raising the temperature closer to the Hagedorn limit.\footnote{If $\Delta_\beta\lesssim g^2$ then it will become a free string ball, see \eqref{eq:qlimit} and the discussion below.}
+This scaling is the reason why we can meaningfully refer to these solutions as HP balls and not black holes, even though $G_N M >1$ suggests that the string ball could be within its Schwarzschild radius: We can always scale the ball up to a size larger than the black hole radius by raising the temperature closer to the Hagedorn limit.\footnote{If $\Delta_\beta\sim 1$ then the ball transitions to a black hole, and if $\Delta_\beta\lesssim g^2$ then it will become an almost free string ball.
+See \eqref{eq:qlimit} and the discussion below.}

 The free energy of these balls can now be obtained using the expression \eqref{eq:freeF}, which gives

 This result, which has good scaling behavior, is the same as \eqref{eq:Fball} near the Hagedorn limit and is appropriate in all $d<6$.